lucianlau/iot-samples/README.md

 # iot-samples
 This repository includes samples &amp; components that can be incorporated and used in PoCs of IoT solutions for Azure.
-The primary aim of this body of work is to encode community learnings and industry agnostic, best practices around IoT in a friendly quick-start context.
+The primary aim of this body of work is to encode community learnings and industry agnostic best practices around IoT in a friendly quick-start context.
 Examples have been organized roughly by SDK or functionality, further by language, and are subject to change/reorganization as new content is added.

 ## General Topics
-* [Device Management](/DeviceManagement/README.md) - IoT examples for Device Managment.
+* [Device Management](/DeviceManagement/README.md) - IoT examples for Device Managment including device to cloud messaging.
 * [Collection Parsing](/CollectionParsing/README.md) - IoT examples for processing collections of data.
-* [AzureFunctions](AzureFunctions/README.md) - Azure Function examples for interacting with IoT.
+* [Decompression & Shreding](DecompressShred/README.md) - Azure Function examples for decompressing and shredding IoT Hub messages.
 * [Field Gateway](FieldGateway/README.md) - IoT examples that leverage the Azure Field Gateway SDK.

 ## End to End solutions